From Paris to the Loire Valley: 4 Best Ways to Get There

 Planning a Stay in Paris: Many tourists travel to the Loire Valley as a day trip from Paris, where they are basing their vacation.
 To get the most out of visiting Paris, learn about the top tourist attractions such as the historic churches and world-class museums.
-Plan ahead by deciding where to stay in Paris, so that you choose a hotel that suits your preferences.
+Plan ahead by deciding where to stay in Paris, to make sure that you select a hotel that suits your preferences.

-Nearby Attractions by Train: From Tours in the Loire Valley, it's a 2.5-hour train ride to Nantes, where the Edict of Nantes was signed in its impressive cathedral.
-Tourists enjoy wandering the city's quaint cobblestone streets and soaking up the scene at bustling cafés.
+Nearby Attractions by Train: From Tours in the Loire Valley, it's a 2.5-hour train ride to Nantes, where the Edict of Nantes was signed in the city's impressive cathedral.
+Tourists enjoy wandering Nantes' quaint cobblestone streets and soaking up the urban ambience at bustling cafés.
 Another easy trip from Tours is the two-hour train ride to La Rochelle, an atmospheric Atlantic Coast port town surrounded by medieval walls.